hackclub/shipped/CONTRIBUTING.md

 You just published the first iteration of Yelp for Yelp Reviews (YFYR), the project you're working on, and shared it with your good friend and mortal enemy, Jane Janeington.
-After Jane confirmed the viability of the idea, you're now ready to share YFYR with the wider hackEDU community.
+After Jane confirmed the viability of the idea, you're now ready to share YFYR with the wider Hack Club community.
 Game on.

 ## The Fork

 You've trained for this moment for days, but when you go to the `shipped` repo, ready to share YFYR, you're faced with two options:

-* Have [hackEDU's premade utility](https://shipit.hackedu.us) submit a [pull request](https://www.atlassian.com/git/tutorials/making-a-pull-request/) for you
+* Have [Hack Club's premade utility](https://shipit.hackclub.io) submit a [pull request](https://www.atlassian.com/git/tutorials/making-a-pull-request/) for you
 * Submit the pull request manually

-If you chose the former, head over to https://shipit.hackedu.us and follow the instructions there.
+If you chose the former, head over to https://shipit.hackclub.io and follow the instructions there.
 If you opted for the latter, keep following along.

 ## Phase 1 - TODO